2023 Tax Credit Cap Fully Reserved

 A tax credit certificate is a document issued by the Division of Conservation that allows a landowner who donated a conservation easement to claim a tax credit on their state income tax.
 The tax credit is not a tax deduction, but rather a dollar-for-dollar reduction of state income tax liability.
 Moreover, the tax credit certificate is transferable and can be sold.
-Since 2015, tax credit certificates are issued for 75% of the first $100,000 of donated value and 50% of any remaining donated value up to a maximum of $5 million per donation.
+For conservation easements donated in 2021, tax credit certificates are issued for 90% of the donated value up to a maximum of $5 million per donation.
+For conservation easements donated in 2015-2020, tax credit certificates are issued for 75% of the first $100,000 of donated value and 50% of any remaining donated value up to a maximum of $5 million per donation.
 Credits in excess of $1.5 million are issued in increments of up to $1.5 million per year in future years.

 The tax credit certificate application process ensures that conservation easement donations meet the requirements of a qualified conservation contribution under section 170(h) of the Internal Revenue Code and are supported by a qualified appraisal prepared by a qualified appraiser.
 Importantly, the qualifications of donations are assessed before a tax credit certificate is issued.
 As a result, the risk of the tax credit ever being disputed is greatly minimized, however the issuance of a tax credit certificate by the Division does not restrict the authority of the Department of Revenue to reject a tax credit claim based upon tax compliance matters.